-According to Dr. Hugh Ross, astronomer, devoted Christian and author of the book Navigating Genesis: A Scientist's Journey through Genesis 1-11, “the mountains of Havilah are located in west central Arabia, a region that contains gold, though the rest of the Middle East does not.
+According to Dr. Hugh Ross, an astronomer devoted Christian and author of the book Navigating Genesis: A Scientist's Journey through Genesis 1-11, “the mountains of Havilah are located in west-central Arabia, a region that contains gold, though the rest of the Middle East does not.
 Today we associate Cush with the horn of Africa.

 Four rivers come together in Eden?
 Image credit: Dr. Hugh Ross

 Satellite imagery reveals the dry beds of two large rivers that once flowed from central and southern Arabia into the southwest region of the present Persian Gulf.
 Melting snow and ice on the mountains of Havilah and Cush at the end of the last ice age would have made the Pishon and Gihon as mighty as the Tigris and Euphrates.

 Since most of the Persian Gulf was dry land at that time, the four rivers would have come together in what is now the southeastern portion of the Persian Gulf.
 From those “headwaters” the rivers would separate and continue to flow toward and empty into the Indian Ocean.”